Mossy Hill Wind Farm

 About the Project

-Mossy Hill Wind Farm will see 12 turbines constructed, with an installed capacity of approximately 48MW – generating enough renewable electricity to power the equivalent of over 34,000 homes, helping Scotland to meet its Net Zero target by 2045.
+Mossy Hill Wind Farm was consented with a 12 turbine layout and an installed capacity of approximately 48MW – generating enough renewable electricity to power the equivalent of over 34,000 homes.

 About Mossy Hill Substation